ni/nimble/packages/nimble-components/src/table/specs/table-row-grouping-hld.md

 }
 ```

-The `TableColumn` will add the `internalIsGroupable`, `internalGroupIndex` and `internalGroupHeaderViewTag` APIs to provide that state where it is needed in the rest of the `Table` implementation.
+The `TableColumn` will add the `internalGroupingDisabled`, `internalGroupIndex` and `internalGroupHeaderViewTag` APIs to provide that state where it is needed in the rest of the `Table` implementation.

 This mixin can then be chained to other mixins in the following fashion: